groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/document-preview-operations/retrieve-document-information/_index.md

 Console.WriteLine($" - page count : {documentInfo.PageCount}");
 ```

+This gives you the essentials: file format, extension, size in bytes, and total page count.
+Perfect for document cataloging systems.

-### Step 5: Explore Signature Details
+### Step 5: Analyze Signature Data

-One of the most valuable features is the ability to count various signature types in your document:
+Here's where things get interesting—you can count every type of signature in your document:

 ```csharp
 Console.WriteLine($" - Form Fields count : {documentInfo.FormFields.Count}");